jamhed/kazoo-docker/README.md

 Kazoo sup
 =========

+`sup` is a way to issue commands directly to Kazoo, please consult Kazoo documentation for more information.

-Please note that sup script provided is a mere wrapper of `docker exec -ti kazoo.kazoo sup`.
-If you have several Kazoo instances or used different network name then the proper use of sup script is `NETWORK=network_name ./sup [sup_args]`
+Please note that `sup` script provided here is a mere wrapper of `docker exec -ti kazoo.kazoo sup`.
+If you have several Kazoo instances on the same host or have used different network name then the proper use of sup script is `NETWORK=network_name ./sup [sup_args]`

 ```sh

 # Running apps
 ./sup kapps_controller running_apps